kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 You should inline your scalar function in SQL query.
 This means duplicate the code you would put in the scalar function in your SQL code.
 SQL Server 2019 & Azure SQL Database (150 database compatibility level) can inline some scalar functions.

 Microsoft has been removing (instead of fixing) the inlineablity of scalar functions with every cumulative update.
 If your query requires scalar functions you should ensure they are being inlined.
-Reference: [Inlineable scalar UDFs requirements](https://docs.microsoft.com/en-us/sql/relational-databases/user-defined-functions/scalar-udf-inlining?view=sql-server-ver15#inlineable-scalar-udfs-requirements)
+Reference: [Inlineable scalar UDFs requirements 🗗](https://docs.microsoft.com/en-us/sql/relational-databases/user-defined-functions/scalar-udf-inlining?view=sql-server-ver15#inlineable-scalar-udfs-requirements){:target="_blank" rel="noopener"} by Microsoft

 **Run this query to check if your function is inlineable.
 (SQL Server 2019+ & Azure SQL Server)**